autocontracts/lightstreams/white-paper.md

 ## Mission Statement

-To create a low cost peer to peer marketplace for creators of digital content.
-A marketplace where creators own the distribution network and as such have full control of their data so that they can connect directly with their fans.
+LightStreams mission is to create a peer to peer marketplace for online content: books, music, movies and more.
+Where production, distribution and exchange of content is owned by the creators and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.

 ## The Lightstream Token